wallix/redemption/README.md

 Now, at that point you'll just have two servers waiting for connections not much fun.
 You still have to run some RDP client to connect to proxy.
-Choose whichever you like xfreerdp, rdesktop, remmina, tsclient on Linux or of course mstsc.exe if you are on windows.
+Choose whichever you like xfreerdp, rdesktop, remmina, tsclient on Linux or of course mstsc.exe if you are on Windows.
 All are supposed to work.
 If some problem occurs just report it to us so that we can correct it.

 Examples with freerdp when the proxy runs on the same host as the client: